 “We want to create something that speaks to that millennial but also is relevant to the true soccer fan.
 It’s about creating the combination of an inviting environment, where there’s something for everybody, and developing something special on the pitch in a way that’s authentic in order to create good football viewing.”

-Encircled by craft beer tents and a variety of food truck options, the south end of York Lions Stadium will act as a standing-room area for the club’s more rambunctious supporter groups.
-The north end of the stadium will feature a more relaxed beer garden in front of corporate suites.
+Encircled by craft beer tents and a variety of food truck options, the north end at York Lions Stadium will include a multi-tiered safe standing area for the club’s more rambunctious supporter groups.
+The south end of the stadium will feature a more relaxed beer garden in front of corporate suites.